-IBM SPSS to compute percentages, point your mouse at the button labeled Cells at the right of the screen and click on it.
+Percentages and click on this box.
+This will place a check mark in this box and your screen should look like Figure need to compute percents.
+To get IBM SPSS to compute percentages, point your mouse at the button labeled Cells at the right of the screen and click on it.
 This will open the Crosstabs: Cell Display box.
-Find the box called Column Percentages and click on this box.

-Now click on Continue and you will be back to the Crosstabs box.
+Find the box called Column you will be back to the Crosstabs box.
 To tell IBM SPSS to run the Crosstabs procedure, click on OK.
-In a second your screen should look like Figure 1-9.
+In a second your screen should look like Figure 1-10.
 Use the scroll bar to look at all the information that IBM SPSS gives you in the Output Window.

-Figure 1-9 shows the results, or "output."
+Figure 1-10 shows the results, or "output."
 It shows, for example, that males and females differ very little in their opinions about a woman obtaining a legal abortion for any reason.
-Forty-five percent of the males and 44 percent of the females approve of a woman obtaining an abortion for any reason.
+Forty-seven percent of the males and 44 percent of the females approve of a woman obtaining an abortion for any reason.

 You can also examine other items in the survey to compare men and women.
 Who has more education?
 Is the average age at birth of first child younger for women than for men?
 Comparing means will answer these questions.
 Click on Analyze, point your mouse to Compare Means, and then click on Means.
-Your screen should look like Figure 1-10.
+Your screen should look like Figure 1-11.

 Now put age at birth of first child (agekdbrn) and years of school completed (educ) in the Dependent List box and sex in the Independent List box.
 By now you have a good idea how to do this.
 Highlight agekdbrn in the list of variables on the left of the screen by pointing your mouse at it and clicking.
 Then click on the arrow next to the Dependent List box.
 Do the same for educ.
 Now highlight sex and click on the arrow next to the Independent List box.
-This should move
+This should move agekdbrn and educ into the Dependent List box and sex into the Independent List box and your screen should look like Figure 1-12.
+Then click on OK and the output should look like Figure 1-13.